Do you just play board games?

 - Beer in Hand: No children after 7pm

-- Imperial: Accompanied children welcome it he function room and before 9pm in the bar.
+- Herdsman: Accompanied children welcome in the function room and before 9pm in the bar.

 I haven’t played many games.
 Am I welcome?

 Of course!
 We welcome everyone and all levels of experience.
 Please let us know what experience you have and what kind of games or themes you like and we will try and find a game you’ll probably enjoy and teach it to you.

 We are not a competitive bunch and we’ll try and make your first game fun and give you guidance if you want it.
 We all like to win games but we want everyone to have a good time too.